 When I was growing up I rarely heard of the term ‘entrepreneur’ and when I did, it usually referred to one of those unique and impressive people who had managed to make millions out of business-savviness and clever risk-taking.

 My Dad knew a few of those people and they always seemed terribly impressive to my young self.
 But in my world, the messaging I received at home and elsewhere centered around the need to create a stable, financially secure future for myself by getting a good education and finding my way into a large corporation or organisation as soon as possible.

-One thing I’m learning is that the definition of entrepreneurship is subtly changing.
+Interestingly, the definition of entrepreneurship is subtly changing.
 Bruce Bachenheimer, a clinical professor of management and executive director of the Entrepreneurship Lab at Pace University says “Entrepreneurship is much broader than the creation of a new business venture.
 At its core, it is a mindset — a way of thinking and acting.
 It is about imagining new ways to solve problems and create value.”
-And we all know you don’t have to be running a multi-million dollar company in order to imagine new ways to solve problems and create value.
+And given the changing nature of our workforce and the emergence of the new Purpose Economy, there are ever-increasing opportunities to solve new problems and create value.

 “In the world today, there’s an unstoppable, unwavering trend toward individuals who seek to improve their own lives and, in the process, improve the world around them.

 Research in Australia, my homeland, shows that “small and micro business is Australia’s fastest growing employment sector.
 Aussie start-up culture is burning brighter than ever before as Baby Boomers and Gen Y lead a movement to ditch the corporate ladder in favour of becoming their own boss.” .
 Research in the USA shows that people are increasingly choosing entrepreneurship too.
 A study by Intelligent Office revealed that nearly 65 percent of workers would rather be an entrepreneur or independent employee than work in an office.